martinrotter/rssguard/resources/docs/Feed-formats.md

 You can select source type of each feed.
 If you select `URL`, then RSS Guard simply downloads feed file from given location.

 However, if you choose `Script` option, then you cannot provide URL of your feed and you rely on custom script to obtain your script and provide its contents to **standard output**.
-Resulting data written to standard output **MUST** be valid feed file, for example RSS or ATOM XML file.
+Resulting data written to standard output should be valid feed file, for example RSS or ATOM XML file.

 <img src="images/scrape-source-type.png" width="50%">